Make sure all proposed changes to your schema are safe

 Most of this article covers operation checks.

-To enable schema checks for your graph, do the following if you haven't yet:
+To enable schema checks for your supergraph, do the following if you haven't yet:

-Let's say you've made local changes to your GraphQL server's schema.
+Let's say you've made local changes to one of your subgraph schemas.
 After you complete the prerequisites, you can run schema checks against those changes with the

 It requires the following: